Meeco/docs/guides/credential-schemas.md

 **Request**

-* Name – name of the credential schema
+* Name – Name of the credential schema
 * JSON Schema - JSON schema file
-* List of organisations - organisations where this credential schema can be used (optional)
+* List of organisations - Organisations where this credential schema can be used (optional)

-**Responses**
+**Response**

-The credential schema object that is created.
+The response received is a credential schema object.
 Upon creation, version `1.0` is assigned.

 ## Read Credential Schemas

 Retrieve a list of credential schemas.

-**Request**
+**Endpoint**

 ```bash
 GET /schemas